vreon/figment/README.md

 * Armor with a Healing component that gradually restores health when worn
 * Doors with a Breakable component that can be knocked down
 * Switches that can only be weighed down by entities with the Heavy component

-Figment ships with some basic components that are common to many MUDs.
-The Positioned component, for example, handles entities' visibility, placement, and movement between containers, inventories, and rooms.
-Use of the built-in components is optional; if your game involves spaceships moving through a continuous 3D volume, the "room/container" paradigm probably doesn't apply, and you can easily substitute your own spatial positioning logic.

 ## License